Tongue-tie and Breast Feeding

 Why is tongue-tie a problem for breastfeeding?

-Babies with a tie won’t be able to securely latch onto the breast that they are feeding from.
-This is recognizable in situations where the baby has to work harder to get milk, and in turn, can damage the nipple.
+Babies with a tie will have difficulty securely latching onto the breast they are feeding from.
+This is recognizable in situations where the baby has to work harder to get milk, and in turn, can cause damage the nipple.
 If the tie is classified as severe, then the baby won’t be able to nurse at all.
 Because tongue-ties have been so common throughout the years, bottle-feeding became more popular.
 For mothers that still want to nurse, bottles are not always a viable option to their natural routine.

 Knowledge is power

-Some mothers are turned off of breastfeeding due to the pain caused by babies with ties.
+Some mothers are turned off of breastfeeding due to the pain caused by babies with tongue or lip ties.
 This is a problem, especially if they don’t realize that the condition is treatable.
-Many parents aren’t even familiar with the condition, so a little bit of knowledge about ties can go a long way in treatment.
+Many first-time parents aren’t familiar with the condition, so a little bit of knowledge about ties can go a long way in treatment.

 - Ties can also make bottle feeding difficult

 - Solid food is harder to swallow

 - Colic and reflux are possible problems caused by ties

 - Teeth problems in children and teens can be worsened by untreated ties